Reading Circle for Educators

 By joining, educators can connect with peers, gain new perspectives, and become thought leaders in their schools and districts.
 Participation is easy—just visit our website to find the next virtual meeting.
 Whether you're a veteran or new to teaching, these sessions offer valuable learning experiences and a chance to make a positive impact in your classroom and beyond.

-Fall 2025 Reading Circle
+Winter 2025 Reading Circle

 for Educators